 Hearts is played with a standard 52-card deck, 2 through Ace of each suit.
 The entire deck is dealt giving each of the four players 13 cards.
 Ace is high and there is no trump suit.

 Following the deal, each player chooses 3 cards from their hand to pass to another player.
 Who you pass to rotates between (1) your left, (2) your right, (3) across, and (4) no-pass.
+This pattern can be changed by a rule option.

 After everyone has passed, the cards passed to you are displayed in your hand.